 In Rochester, the provision of bicycle parking for development is required in the Zoning Code, specifically Chapter 120, Sec.
-173, which states that "bicycle parking shall be provided equal to 10% of the vehicle parking requirements for the property, for a minimum of two bicycles, for all multifamily housing (over 10 units), commercial and industrial uses."
-It is recommended that a further zoning provision should codify the developer's ability to reduce the number of required motor vehicle parking spaces by the number of bicycle parking spaces required.
-Furthermore, the design specification (Section 120-173) for bicycle parking should stipulate that their location be similar to that required for handicapped (motor vehicle) parking.
+173, which states that "bicycle parking shall be provided equal to 10% of the vehicle parking requirements, for a minimum of two bicycles, for all multifamily housing (over 10 units), commercial and industrial uses."
+It is recommended that a further zoning provision codify two additional bicycle parking components: 1) require bicycle parking regardless of zoning district (including those that currently do not have motor vehicle parking requirements), and 2) formalize developers' ability to reduce the number of required motor vehicle parking spaces by the number of bicycle parking spaces required (this option will become more of an incentive as gas prices continue to rise in the future).
+Furthermore, the design specification for bicycle parking should stipulate that the parking location be similar to that required for handicapped (motor vehicle) parking, and that the bicycle parking location be secure, covered, and at grade level.

 In-building Bicycle Commuter Showers and Lockers Workplace bicycle lockers, change and/or shower facilities are not generally being constructed in Rochester.
 It appears that the current zoning code's incentives, that of vehicular parking off-sets, are not inviting enough.
 Thus there are two options to be considered: increase the incentives or mandate the facilities.
-The first option of offering more effective incentives, is recommended; outlined herein are several approaches to this.
+The first option of offering more effective incentives, is recommended; outlined herein are several approaches to this strategy.